justynapt/geneticimprovementofsoftware.github.io/gi2020icse.md

 <img width="120px" src="./profile_images/marija.jpg"><br> [Marija Selakovic](http://marija.skyresource.com) | <img width="120px" src="./profile_images/bach.jpeg"><br> [Bach Le](https://cis.unimelb.edu.au/people/bach-le) | [Aymeric Blot](http://www0.cs.ucl.ac.uk/staff/a.blot/)

 ## Sponsors

-**Please get in touch with one of the organisers if you'd like to sponsor our workshop.**

 We are grateful to our sponsors for their support of the 8th International Workshop (GI@ICSE 2020).